Optimization of Tree Ensembles: Literature review

-Methodologically, the present paper is most related to the paper of \cite{bertsimas2016data}.
-It turns out that the ranking-based model considered in \cite{bertsimas2016data} can be understood as a type of tree ensemble model; as such, the MIO formulation of \cite{bertsimas2016data} can be regarded as a special case of the more general formulation that we analyze here.
-Some of the theoretical results found in \cite{bertsimas2016data} -- specifically, those results on the structure of the Benders cuts -- are generalized in the present paper to tree ensemble models.
-Despite this similarity, the goals of the two papers are different. \cite{bertsimas2016data} considers an estimation and optimization approach specifically for assortment decisions, whereas in the present paper, we focus solely on an optimization framework that can be applied to \emph{any} tree ensemble model, thus spanning a significantly broader range of application domains.
+Methodologically, the present paper is most related to the paper of \cite{bertsimas2018exact}, which considers the problem of designing a product line or assortment to optimize revenue under a ranking-based choice model.
+The ranking-based model considered in \cite{bertsimas2018exact} can be understood as a type of tree ensemble model; as such, the MIO formulation of \cite{bertsimas2018exact} can be regarded as a special case of the more general formulation that we analyze here.
+Some of the theoretical results found in \cite{bertsimas2018exact} -- specifically, those results on the structure of the Benders cuts -- are generalized in the present paper to tree ensemble models.
+Despite this similarity, the goals of the two papers are different. \cite{bertsimas2018exact} consider an optimization approach specifically for product line decisions, whereas in the present paper, our methodology can be applied to \emph{any} tree ensemble model, thus spanning a significantly broader range of application domains.
 Indeed, later in the paper we will present two different case studies -- one on drug design (Section~\ref{sec:drugdesign}) and one on customized pricing (Section~\ref{sec:pricing}) -- to illustrate the broad applicability of tree ensemble optimization.

 Finally, we note that there is a growing literature on the use of mixed-integer optimization for the purpose of estimating decision tree models and other forms of statistical models.
-Specifically, \cite{bertsimas2015optimal} consider an exact MIO approach to constructing CART trees.
-Outside of decision tree models, \cite{bertsimas2015algorithmic} consider an MIO approach to model selection in linear regression; and \cite{bertsimas2016best} consider an MIO approach to best subset selection in linear regression.
+For example, \cite{bertsimas2017optimal} consider an exact MIO approach to constructing CART trees, while \cite{bertsimas2015algorithmic} consider an MIO approach to model selection in linear regression.
 While the present paper is related to this previous work in that it also leverages the technology of MIO, the goal of the present paper is different.
 The above papers focus on the estimation of trees and other statistical models, whereas our paper is focused on optimization, namely, how to determine the optimal \emph{decision} with respect to a given, fixed tree ensemble model.